Qabel/qabel.github.io/Qabel-Client-Configuration.md

 #### Micro Blogs

-The item "micro_blogs" include an array of the mirco blog setting structure
+The item "micro_blogs" includes an array of micro blog settings structures

 Summary